 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

-Currently Raimist teaches for New York University's Los Angeles Program, Syracuse Los Angeles (SULA), Elon University's Semester in Los Angeles and for San Jose State University (online).
+Currently Raimist teaches as an adjunct instructor for New York University's Los Angeles Program, Temple University Study Away in LA program, Syracuse University in Los Angeles (SULA), Elon University's Semester in Los Angeles and for San Jose State University (online).

-While teaching at Alabama Raimist, in partnership with Red Mountain Entertainment and the City of Tuscaloosa, developed a live events video production internship program at The Tuscaloosa Amphitheater.
+While teaching at Alabama, she partnered with Red Mountain Entertainment and the City of Tuscaloosa in 2011, where she developed a live events video production internship program at The Tuscaloosa Amphitheater.
 She trained, staffed and managed the Imag big screen video crew, staffed by all undergraduate students who "ran the show" for major touring acts including Luke Bryan, John Mayer, Kenny Chesney, Jill Scott, Anthony Hamilton, The Old School Tour, ZZ Top, The Avett Brothers and many more.
 In 2014, Raimist and her crew were awarded the Venue Education Award at the Venue Connect Conference.

 For six years, Raimist also served as Co-Director of UA's Creative Campus, an arts advocacy organization that supports student interns to build arts focused projects and events.
 Events such as the Black Warrior Film Festival were created as part of this faculty-led, student centered program.